 Would you like to support my cause?

+I am really close to my target of getting vaccines, water, shelter and education to children in need through Unicef UK (only around 170 EUR away) and would greatly appreciate you helping me in achieving it.
 You can do that through my JustGiving page.
-Every euro helps me to achieve my target of 2000 EUR which will go directly to help children through Unicef UK.
+Every euro, dollar, pound helps me to achieve my target of 2000 EUR which will go directly to help children through Unicef UK.
 Thank you in advance ❤